yandex-cloud/docs/en/storage/operations/buckets/edit-acl.md

       * `access_key`: The ID of the static access key.
       * `secret_key`: The value of the secret access key.
       * `bucket`: Bucket name.
 Required parameter.
       * `grant`: [ACL](../../concepts/acl.md).
-Optional.
+This is an optional parameter.
 For access management, use a service account with administrator rights.
          * `id`: User ID.
          * `type`: System group type.
          * `permissions`: Types of permissions according to the [ACL](../../concepts/acl.md#permissions-types).